glugmpstme/nmos/README.md

 # nmOS

 ## Description - What is this project about?
 A custom distro by mpstmeglug for educational purposes.
-It is an ubuntu-based distribution
+It is an ubuntu-based distribution, 16.04.2 LTS release.

 ## Installation instructions
 ### Dependencies